adresgezgini/CCAMD/README.md

 # CCAMD

-This repo contains supplementary material for our manuscriot called *A Novel Semi-supervised Framework for Call Center Agent Malpractice Detection via Neural Feature Learning* to be published in Expert Systems with Applications Journal.
+This repo contains supplementary material for our manuscript called *A Novel Semi-supervised Framework for Call Center Agent Malpractice Detection via Neural Feature Learning* to be published in Expert Systems with Applications Journal.